WakelandBranz/Freshman-Year-S1-Notes/DATA 110 - Balan/Exam Study/DATA 110 Study Questions.md

 What would be the best measure of center for describing the distribution of price (mean, median or mode)?
 Why?

 **ANSWER:**
-Median would be the best measure of center because it is resistant to outliers unlike the mean and it is suitable for this typ
+Median would be the best measure of center because it is resistant to outliers unlike the mean and it is better suited for continuous values than mode is.

 ![Histogram of sales price distribution](media/image5.png)